-The majority of these boulders are located within the Mt Evans Wilderness Area, which is regulated & patrolled by the US Forest Service.
-Climber
+Most of these boulders are within the Mt Evans Wilderness Area, regulated & patrolled by the US.

-- Do not destroy vegetation.
-This is a fragile alpine environment, with a short growing season.
-It can take vegetation decades to recover from damage.
-Place crash pads judiciously, and keep brushing to a minimum.
-Before adding new lines, considered the damage that may be caused by additional foot traffic, pad placement, etc.
+Most boulders are located within the Mt.
+Evans Wilderness Area, regulated & patrolled by the USFS.
+Climbers should be on their best behavior, practice Leave No Trace.
+Please abide by these requirements: it can take vegetation decades to recover from damage.
+Place crash pads judiciously, & keep brushing to a minimum.
+Before adding new lines, considered the damage that may be caused by additional foot traffic, pads, etc.

-- Chalk is un-sightly to non-climbers.
-Please avoid chalking up boulder problems that are visible from the Chicago Lakes Trail, and in general, keep chalk use to a minimum.
-Brush all tick marks off after every sesssion.
-Use containers that prevent chalk spills.
-If you do spill your chalk, clean it up.
+Chalk is unsightly to non-climbers.
+Please avoid chalking up boulder problems that are visible from the Chicago Lakes Trail, & in general, keep chalk use to a minimum.
+Brush all tick marks off after every session.
+Use containers that prevent chalk spills & if you do spill, clean it up.

-- Stashing crash pads is expressly forbidden by the USFS.
-Any pads found by USFS personnel will be confiscated.
+Stashing crash pads is forbidden by the USFS.
+Pads will be confiscated.

-- Noise: This is a Wilderness area (did I mention that?) that is enjoyed by many, mostly non-climbers.
-The last thing passing hikers want to hear are your self-indulgent f-bombs, iPod speakers, grunting, etc. In fact, most other CLIMBERS don't want to hear any of these things either.
-The easiest way for us to loose access is to elicit complaints from other user groups.
+Noise: this is a Wilderness area that is enjoyed by many, mostly non-climbers.
+The last thing passing hikers want to hear are f-bombs, iPod speakers, grunting, etc. In fact, most other CLIMBERS don't want to hear any of these things either.
+The easiest way for us to lose access is to elicit complaints from other user groups.

-Remember that we are guests in this area.
-Be respectful of other users and the USFS Rangers that manage this area.
+Remember we are guests in this area.
+Be respectful of other users & the USFS Rangers that manage this area.